KubaKuczmarski/Minimax-Alpha-Beta/README.md

 # Task

 The project's topic is the implementation of the MiniMax algorithm with alpha-beta pruning and the examination of the influence of the search depth for the game Six Men's Morris, taking into account the condition that for different moves of the same quality, the algorithm should return one of them randomly.

+The project uses a ready-made implementation of the Młynek game contained in the repository: https://github.com/lychanl/two-player-games.